Missing All Upper or Lower Teeth

 Woodland Hills, CA

 Missing all of your teeth in either arch can cause significant frustration in both function and self-confidence.
 Dentures allow for limited function, and aesthetic, but retaining them in your mouth includes new frustrations.
 Trying to hold dentures in with suction or glues can be messy, discouraging, and the fear of failure can be overwhelming.
 At Woodland Hills Oral & Maxillofacial Surgery, we can help you permanently retain your dentures.
 They will firmly stay in place.
-Using multiple dental implants, one of our surgeons, Dr. Robert G. Hale or Dr. James P. Jensvold, can permanently affix your dentures, giving you a look, feel, and use of your natural teeth.
+Using multiple dental implants, one of our surgeons, Dr. Robert G. Hale, Dr. James P. Jensvold, or Dr. Alexei I. Mizin, can permanently affix your dentures, giving you a look, feel, and use of your natural teeth.

 A common thought of denture wearing patients is the glass of water and dentures by the bedside, it’s a story that seems to come naturally with age, but with people living longer, healthier, more active lives, many are not ready to meet that image.
 With dental implants, you don’t have to.
 Implants entirely change any preconceived ideas when it comes to dentures.
 Yes, you will be able to eat that corn on the cob, and more.
 You can engage in conversation without the fear of your dentures slipping or coming loose.
 In fact, your dentures will never come loose or rock back and forth on your gums; they are permanently retained.